OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_get_content.md

 ## Partial range downloads

 To download a partial range of bytes from the file, your app can use the `Range` header as specified in [RFC 2616](https://www.ietf.org/rfc/rfc2616.txt).
-Note that you must append the `Range` header to the actual `@microsoft.graph.downloadUrl` URL and not to the request for `/content`.
+Note that you must append the `Range` header to the actual `@content.downloadUrl` URL and not to the request for `/content`.

 <!-- { "blockType": "request", "opaqueUrl": true, "name": "download-item-partial", "scopes": "files.read" } -->